Council tax hardship fund

 New package to support and enforce Self-Isolation

-From Monday 28 September 2020, the Government have introduced a new national Test and Trace Support scheme.
-Payments of £500 will be available from this date for eligible residents.
+From Monday 28 September 2020, the Government introduced a new national Test and Trace Support scheme.
+Payments of £500 are available from this date for eligible residents.

 New package to support and enforce self-isolation (GOV.UK website).

 If you are working or self-employed and cannot continue as you have been told by the NHS to self-isolate, either because you have tested positive for coronavirus COVID-19 or you have been in contact with someone who has tested positive, you may be entitled to some financial support during your self-isolation period.